zaphrode/qkvflow/WIKITEXT103_RESULTS.md

 ## Conclusions

 1. **Scale validation**: Time-indexed parameter sharing works on datasets 50× larger than WikiText-2
-2. **Best performer**: Time-Indexed MLP achieves best loss with 430× compression
+2. **Best performer**: Time-Indexed MLP achieves best perplexity (10.73) with 430× compression
 3. **Generalization**: MLP variant shows consistent performance across dataset sizes
 4. **Future work**: SSM variant requires hyperparameter tuning for larger datasets

+### Key Takeaway

+**The trend is consistent with WikiText-2**: time-indexed parameter sharing maintains competitive or better performance compared to Tong et al. and standard transformers while achieving massive parameter compression.
+The gap does not diminish at larger scale, indicating the approach is not limited to toy problems.

 ## Files